Murder of Darren Goforth

 The murder of Darren Goforth refers to the shooting death of a ten-year deputy sheriff of the Harris County Sheriff's Office on August 28, 2015.
-Goforth, who was in uniform at the time, was killed by Shannon Miles, a repeat offender with a history of mental illness, who shot Goforth repeatedly in the back of the head with a .40 caliber handgun while Goforth was fueling his car.
-Miles' mother provided an alibi, but the police found the murder weapon in his garage, and he pleaded guilty to avoid the death penalty; he was sentenced to life imprisonment without the possibility of parole in September 2017.
+Goforth, who was in uniform at the time, was killed by Shannon Miles, a man with an arrest record and a history of mental illness, who shot Goforth repeatedly in the back of the head with a .40 caliber handgun while Goforth was fueling his car.
+Miles's mother provided an alibi, but the police found the murder weapon in his garage, and he pleaded guilty to avoid the death penalty; he was sentenced to life imprisonment without the possibility of parole in September 2017.

 The murder led to a scandal in the Harris County Sheriff's Department.
 The passenger in Goforth's car and witness to the murder was reportedly his mistress, who was also involved with two other officers.
 They were terminated, as was a third officer, who harassed the woman.

 Shooting

 At approximately 8:30 p.m., Goforth pulled into a Chevron gas station at the intersection of West Road and Telge Road near Cypress, a town about 25 miles from downtown Houston.
 While he was filling up his car with gas, a black male in a red Ford Ranger walked up behind him and shot him repeatedly in the back of the head.
-The gunman fired a total of fifteen shots, emptying his firearm and killing Goforth.
-The attack appeared to be completely unprovoked.
+The gunman fired fifteen shots, emptying his firearm and killing Goforth.
+The attack appeared to be unprovoked.
 The gun used to murder Goforth was described as a large handgun.
 Goforth was married to a woman named Kathleen, and he had two children, aged five and twelve at the time of his death at the age of 47.

 Shannon Miles

 Shannon J. Miles was a native of Cypress, who lived about 0.5 miles (0.8 km) from the crime scene.
-Miles attended the Prairie View A&M University from fall 2003 to spring 2004 and the University of Houston in 2011 or 2012.
+Miles attended Prairie View A&M University from fall 2003 to spring 2004 and the University of Houston in 2011 or 2012.
 He had an arrest record dating back to 2005, consisting mostly of minor misdemeanor arrests, including resisting arrest, criminal mischief, trespassing, evading detention, and disorderly conduct with a firearm.
 Two of his arrests involved him using force against the arresting officers.

 In 2012, Miles was charged with aggravated assault with a deadly weapon in connection to an incident in which he attacked a man at an Austin homeless shelter over control of a television remote.
 He was found mentally incompetent to stand trial and was sent to North Texas State Hospital for six months, after which a second evaluation found him to be mentally competent.
 However, the charge was dropped after authorities could not find the assault victim.